 The outlook for this industry looks great, even though the demand for new and replacement positions are forecasted to decrease over the next eight years.
-However, there are still 701 jobs that are forecasted to be available to replace.
-The data from the county has been insufficient and inaccurate.
-The program notes that the ARPD data table provided in earlier periods shows more accurate data, especially that which was compiled in 2019-2020; this is not the same as reflected in this 2021 data table.
-Although the numbers reported on our 2021 ARPD table (above) shows only 1 replacement position in the County, the demand is actually greater than this.
-As you can see below, the SOCs listed are limited to welding occupations.
+However, there are still 1004 jobs that are forecasted to be available to replace.
+The program notes that the ARPD data table provides accurate data, especially that which was compiled in 2021-2022.
+Although the numbers reported on our 2022 ARPD table (below) shows replacement, the demand is actually greater than this.
+The SOCs listed are limited to welding occupations.
 If you added the machinist and industrial mechanic's occupations to the cluster, the demand would increase.
 Furthermore, many of our students work in construction under other employment disciplines but are using their welding skills from our programs.

-2019-2020 URL Data
+2020-2021 URL Data https://uhcc.hawaii.edu/varpd/index.php?y=2022&c=HAW&t=CTE&p=2551

-2019: https://uhcc.hawaii.edu/varpd/index.php?y=2019&c=HAW&t=CTE&p=1865 2020: https://uhcc.hawaii.edu/varpd/index.php?y=2020&c=HAW&t=CTE&p=2101